 Why would the editor have added the word “Herodians” to Mark’s polished text?
 The simplest explanation is that the editor was responding to the query of a reader who had read Josephus’s description of the three Judean sects (Jewish War 2.8.2) and wanted to know “what did the Essenes and the Sadducees think of Jesus/the Jesus figure?”
 The editor realized that Mark’s text didn’t mention those two sects by name.
 So the editor altered Mark’s text.
 The editor disguised Essenes as “Herodians.”
 He placed them in association with Pharisees on the question of healing on the sabbath, and on the question of paying taxes.
 They even conspire with the Pharisees.

 I infer that the editor wanted to continue to use the positive term “Essenes” in his own world and not contaminate it with an association with Pharisees.
-I have said elsewhere that I think that the Roman congregation had Essene intellectual heritage.
+I have said elsewhere that I think that the Roman congregation had Essene intellectual heritage (from Egypt).

 The editor changed “chief priests” to “Sadducees” in Mk 12:18.
 During the performance, the audience had only seen “chief priests.”
 The chief priests were important in the play only because they were members of the Jerusalem Council and opposed to Jesus.
-Their doctrines and their sect name–“Sadducees”–were irrelevant to their role in the play.
+Their doctrines and their sect name–“Sadducees”–were irrelevant to their role in the play and they were never named in dialogue.
 The editor’s addition of the word “Sadducees” to Mark’s text must have solved a problem in the editor’s world.
 I propose that that problem was the question by a reader of Josephus.

 The leaven of Herod: Exegesis by Judean Essenes